 # Integrate Custom Models

-A **custom model** refers to an LLM that you deploy or configure on your own.
-This document uses the [Xinference model](https://inference.readthedocs.io/en/latest/) as an example to demonstrate how to integrate a custom model into your **model plugin**.
+A **custom model** is an LLM that you deploy or configure yourself.
+This guide uses [Xinference](https://inference.readthedocs.io/en/latest/) as an example to show how to integrate a custom model into your **model plugin**.

-By default, a custom model automatically includes two parameters—its **model type** and **model name**—and does not require additional definitions in the provider YAML file.
+By default, a custom model automatically includes two parameters, its **model type** and **model name**, so the provider YAML file needs no additional definitions.

 You do not need to implement `validate_provider_credential` in your provider configuration file.
-During runtime, based on the user’s choice of model type or model name, Dify automatically calls the corresponding model layer’s `validate_credentials` method to verify credentials.
+At runtime, Dify calls the corresponding model layer's `validate_credentials` method based on the model type and model name the user selects.

 ## Integrate a Custom Model Plugin

-Within each model-type module, create a Python file named for that model type (for example, `llm.py`).
-Define a class in the file that implements the specific model logic, conforming to the system’s model interface specifications.
+3. **Develop the model invocation logic**: Within each model-type module, create a Python file named for that model type (for example, `llm.py`).
+Define a class in the file that implements the model logic, conforming to the system's model interface specifications.

 In your plugin’s `/provider` directory, create a `xinference.yaml` file.